Medical education in Australia: Undergraduate Entry

-Undergraduate medical programs are typically 5 to 6 years in length following the traditional two-semester academic year (the exception to this is Bond University which has a three-semester academic year which allows students to complete the course in 4.6 years).
-Notwithstanding that there are some universities, while accepting the student as an undergraduate, typically require they complete a first degree in science (or something else) in addition to the medical degree that is to be completed concurrently.
+Undergraduate medical programs are typically 5 to 6 years in length following the traditional two-semester academic year (the exception to this is Bond University which has a three-trimester academic year which allows students to complete the course in 4.6 years).
+Notwithstanding that there are some universities, while accepting the student as an undergraduate, typically require they complete a first degree in science (or something else) in addition to the medical degree that is to be completed subsequently (i.e. the provisional or guaranteed entry pathways offered by traditionally graduate entry schools).

 Graduate Entry

 About half of medical schools in Australia have followed the United States and moved to post-graduate entry.
 Applicants are varied from those of "pre-med" or health sciences related background and those from unrelated professions such as law or engineering.
+Applicants either apply directly to the medical school or through the Graduate Entry Medical School Admissions System (GEMSAS) for GEMPASS Australia universities.
 Applicants are typically assessed by a combination of their: